 It significantly decreases the load time for each of your pages by showing a cached version of your page instead of delivering the same page multiple times.
 This means updates to your page may take longer to show up for users, but your load time is only a few seconds at worst.

-3. Problem: High traffic
+3. High website traffic

 Even though information moves at the speed of light, websites can only accommodate so many visitors before slowing down.
 The amount of visitors that a site can handle is determined by its bandwidth.